History of broadcasting in Australia: 1890s

-Pre Federation
+Pre-federation

 Prior to Australian federation, the regulatory framework was vested in the individual colonies and the province of South Australia.
 Wireless was closely aligned with the important postal and telegraphy functions and each state had its own post and telegraph department, which were merged into the Postmaster-General's Department (PMG) upon federation.
 Schedule 1 of the Post and Telegraph Act 1901 lists numerous State acts which were superseded by the new act, the key being: